mckennapsean/dissertation/content/01-intro.md

 process across different kinds of visualization research.
-For example, a project we encountered before we had the knowledge of this framework involved the creation of a novel technique for exploring correlation, but the resulting tool we designed strayed away from solving real world problems of our biology collaborators due to its novelty.
+For example, a project we encountered before we had the knowledge of this framework involved the creation of a novel technique for exploring correlation, but the resulting tool we designed strayed away from solving real-world problems of our biology collaborators due to its novelty.
 Another project we conducted was an exploration and evaluation of a design space for interactive, visual data stories, and through this project we designed a tool to explore the design space that helped create conditions for our user studies.
-While this research was less driven by a visualization design process, we recognize that this work was very formative and exploratory, beginning to shape an understanding and setting guidelines for future decisions made by visualization designers in this space.
+Even though this research was less driven by a visualization design process, we recognize that this work was very formative and exploratory, beginning to shape an understanding and setting guidelines for future decisions made by visualization designers in this space.
 Our reflections on these two projects demonstrate how design can play a subtle yet pivotal role in both technique-driven and evaluation-driven research.

 We provide a discussion of the design activity framework for visualization design and outline future work in